YuzhouCheng66/trw_gbp/README.md

 # 🌲 TRW-GBP Pose Graph Optimizer

 An interactive demo to visualize **Tree-Reweighted Gaussian Belief Propagation (TRW-GBP)** on 2D pose graphs.
-It accelerates and converges to standard GBP by averaging spanning tree GBP beliefs.
+It accelerates and converges to standard GBP by averaging GBP beliefs on spanning trees.

 ---